What is the economic impact of the fuels and petrochemical industries?

-We create the jobs that employ over 4 million Americans in all 50 states.
-These industries account for more than $70 billion in federal tax revenue and $60 billion in state and local taxes.1
+There are more than 450 refineries and petrochemical facilities that support 3.8 million jobs2 across the country.
+Our industries account for more than $70 billion in federal tax revenue and $60 billion in state and local taxes.3

-The U.S. is now a well-established net exporter of refined petroleum products.
-In 2017, nearly 80 billion gallons of petroleum products produced by US refineries were exported to consumers in 99 countries.
 The United States is now the largest exporter of petroleum products in the world, shipping more gasoline, diesel fuel and other petroleum products into the global energy markets than any other country.
-By 2040, US exports of petroleum products are projected to top 123 billion gallons.6
+In 2019, the United States supplied 84 billion gallons of products to consumers in 136 countries.6